 This research didn't only look at London.
 It also looked at major UK cities which have lots of commuters; Birmingham, Manchester, Bristol and Edinburgh.

 Coming first for value for Birmingham commuters was Wolverhampton.
-Travel time is only 20 minutes and the cost of an average mortgage and ticket for a year was £7,483.94.
+Travel time is only 20 minutes and the cost of an average house repayments and ticket for a year was £7,483.94.

 At just £500 more per year was Cannock, but this has a much longer travel time of 59 minutes.

-Third place was Stoke-On-Trent where the annual average mortgage was only around £5,000, but the annual rail ticket is very costly coming in at over £3,000.
+Third place was Stoke-On-Trent where the annual average house repayments was only around £5,000, but the annual rail ticket is very costly coming in at over £3,000.

 At a little under £7,000 for the annual cost and in first place for commuting to Manchester was Hindley.
 However the commute time is a hefty 58 minutes.
 Wigan was second with similar costing but a little more expensive.